-Firstly, the optical power of the transfer laser beam is kept at ~100 μ W. When the detuning of the transfer laser to $F_g = 4 - F_e = 5$ cycling transition is changed from -30 MHz to +30 MHz, the steady-state fluorescence intensity of the UHV MOT is measured.
+Firstly, the optical power of the transfer laser beam is kept at ~100 $\mu$ W. When the detuning of the transfer laser to Fg = 4 - Fe = 5 cycling transition is changed from -30 MHz to +30 MHz, the steady-state fluorescence intensity of the UHV MOT is measured.
 The fluorescence intensity is proportional to the number of the steady-state atoms in the UHV MOT.
 The data are shown in Fig.2.
 At the detuning of -12 MHz and +21 MHz, two peaks are clearly observed.
 This behaviour can be qualitatively explained by studying the extraction process.
-When the transfer beam detuning is much larger than that of the upper trap's cooling/trapping laser, the radiation pressure is very celerated out of the trap.
-At the same time, the transverse cooling is efficient, and the beam flux reaches its maximum value at this point.
-When the optical power increases further, atoms will obtain bigger acceleration due to stronger radiation pressure force of transfer beam.
-The bigger the acceleration, the shorter the time of leaking out of the trap region.
-Thus the stems leaking out of the uppeur cell MOT second to makes the transverse cooling efficient and reduces the divergence of cold atomic flux.
+When the transfer beam detuning is much larger than that of the upper trap's cooling/trapping laser, the radiation pressure is very weak, so it is not able to push the atoms out of vapourcell MOT.
+At the detuning of -12 MHz, the intensity and frequency detuning of the transfer beam is comparable to the cooling beams for vapour-cell MOT, which makes the transverse cooling efficient and reduces the divergence of cold atomic flux.
 In this case, the unbalanced radiation pressure accelerates atoms out of the trap and produces a low divergence cold atomic beam, so more atoms are recaptured in the UHV MOT.
 As the transfer laser is resonant with $F_g = 4 - F_e = 5$ cycling transition, the impulse produced by radiation pressure force is enhanced, which gives the atoms a bigger acceleration.
 On the one hand, the atoms cannot acquire the transverse cooling in vapour-cell MOT due to short interaction time, so they will have a larger divergence.
 On the other hand, the bigger acceleration makes the atoms gain a big final velocity while reaching the trapped region of UHV MOT, making them pass through the trapped region of the UHV MOT and cannot be recaptured.
 So we can draw a conclusion that the resonant frequency is not perfect as is imagined.
 We choose the transfer laser with detuning of -12 MHz in our following experiment.
 Although the experimental data in Fig.2 show two peaks with almost the same height, the transfer will be more sensitive to the detuning at +21 MHz, which is similar to the experimental results obtained in Ref.[10].